 More information on DEWFORA can be found here

-The main aim of the CARPATCLIM project is to improve the basis of climate data in the Carpathian Region for applied regional climatological studies such as a Climate Atlas and drought monitoring.
-The service will investigate the fine temporal and spatial structure of the climate in the Carpathian Mountains and the Carpathian basin with unified or at least directly comparable methods.
-Currently, there is no valid description of the climate of the Carpathian Region.
-The main objectives of the project are:
+The main aim of the CARPATCLIM project was to improve the basis of climate data in the Carpathian Region for applied regional climatological studies such as a Climate Atlas and drought monitoring.
+The service investigated the temporal and spatial structure of the climate in the Carpathian Mountains and the Carpathian basin with unified or directly comparable methods.
+Before, there is no valid description of the climate of the Carpathian Region.
+The main objectives of the project were:

 - Improve the availability and accessibility of a homogeneous and spatially representative time series of climatological data for the Carpathian Region through data rescue, quality control, and data homogenisation;

 - Ensure Carpathian countries data harmonisation with special emphasis on across country harmonisation and production of gridded climatologies per country;

 - Develop a Climate Atlas as a basis for climate assessment and further applied climatological studies as well as for drought monitoring in the Carpathian Region in the frame of the European Drought Observatory.